jacob-t-radford/aiwp-realtime/README.md

 ## Visualization Pipeline

 This section includes instructions for producing vector tiles to be uploaded to the CIRA web server for interactive visualization.
+This can be thought of as an add-on to the above process.
+It still relies on both ai-models environments to produce netcdfs, after which it will:

 - Read NetCDF files
 - Generate Matplotlib contours